applied-numerical-algorithms-group-lbnl/proto/README.md

 ## Courtesy of the Applied Numerical Algorithms Group
 ## Lawrence Berkeley National Laboratory

+## Introduction
+Proto is a middleware layer that allows performance portability in scientific computations on structured grids.
+* Proto has a high-level interface to enable stencil computations and pointwise calculations with a minimum of code.
+This productivity layer makes for much cleaner and smaller scientific codes.
+* Proto allows users to have performance portability between platformas (including accelerator-based platforms) without having to change user code.
+* Proto includes data structures which support embedded boundary (EB) calculations.
+Embedded boundary calculations done properly require data to live on a more complex graph structure than simple arrays can support.

 ## Build instructions on Summit:
 ### Modules
 * The default CMake version is insufficient.
 The minumum required version is 3.20.
 Configuration has been tested through version 3.21.